 There are many valid reasons for escaping the routines of ordinary life, and camping facilitates that escape for many of us.
 We all need a return to nature now and then, and we all can benefit with a break from our routines.
 The thought of sitting around a campfire under a clear sky, gazing up at the stars and listening to the sounds of the night can strengthen our bodies, pacify our minds and restore our spirits.
 Camping is rejuvenating!

-Some time ago I posted the question "Why go camping?" on the camping forum.
-Many fellow campers replied with their reasons, which I share with you below in hopes of inspiring you to enjoy the great outdoors.
+We asked fellow campers why they go camping, which we share below in hopes of inspiring you to enjoy the great outdoors.

 - SARAHTAR - "It's a lot of fun.
 It's cheap.
 It's a change of pace.
 It's different from the usual 'drive somewhere and stay in a hotel' type of vacation."